TeRacksito/TimeWeaver/README.md

 ## ToDo and README

 > [!IMPORTANT]
 > Please, read carefully the READMEs and ToDos in root project, frontend and backend.
-There can
-> be found instructions, troubleshooting steps and overall project features.
+> These contain important instructions, troubleshooting steps, and an overview of the project's features.

 ## Main branch

-Main branch should be a functional version of the project, in terms of basic features and, more over, project structure.
+The `main` branch should be a functional version of the project, in terms of basic features and, more over, project structure.
 This means that the main branch should always be deployable and functional, no matter what development stage the project is.